Lagarosiphon

 • Under suitable conditions, forms large, surface-reaching mats throughout the year.

-• Male flowers break from plant and float towards female flowers, which remain attached to stem by long, thin, filament-like tube.
+• Male flowers break from the plant and float towards female flowers, which remain attached to the stem by long, thin, filament-like tubes.

-• Predominantly reproduces from stem fragments in native and introduced range.
+• Predominantly reproduces from stem fragments in native and introduced ranges.

 • Flowering or regeneration by seed has not been observed in Australia.